every detail of your

 Use the VMware Datastore sensor to keep an eye on hard drive usage and the status of your data store.

 The VMware Host Performance (SOAP) sensor monitors a VMware host server using Simple Object Access Protocol (SOAP).

 Reliable ESX and VM monitoring

-While ESX Host Server sensors only work directly with your VMware ESX 5+ server and its parent devices, you can use the PRTG Virtual Machine sensor in two different ways:
+While ESX Host Server sensors only work directly with your VMware ESX 5+ server and its parent devices, you can use the PRTG VMware Virtual Machine (SOAP) sensor in two different ways: